faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

     * "How amazing is that?
 Think about how many people had to be prompted by the Holy Ghost for all of that to happen!
 We are where we are for a reason!"

 [^smoot]: Stephen Smoot recently discussed why an inspired fiction theory [undermines all the other LDS truth-claims](https://www.mormoninterpreter.com/et-incarnatus-est-the-imperative-for-book-of-mormon-historicity/).

-[^emma_lied_about_polygamy]:  The lds.org [Plural Marriage in Kirtland and Nauvoo](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng) essay states:

-    > Emma approved, at least for a time, of four of Joseph Smith’s plural marriages in Nauvoo, and she accepted all four of those wives into her household.
-She may have approved of other marriages as well.

-    But if that is true (which there is abundant evidence it is the case) then she clearly lied in [this same interview to her son](https://faenrandir.github.io/a_careful_examination/last-testimony-of-sister-emma/):

-    > Q—What about the revelation on polygamy?
-Did Joseph Smith have anything like it?
-What of spiritual wifery?

-    > A.—There was no revelation on either polygamy, or spiritual wives.
-There were some rumors of something of the sort, of which I asked my husband.
-He assured me that all there was of it was, that, in a chat about plural wives, he had said, "Well, such a system might possibly be, if everybody was agreed to it, and would behave as they should; but they would not; and, besides, it was contrary to the will of heaven."

-    > No such thing as polygamy, or spiritual wifery, was taught, publicly or privately, before my husband's death, that I have now, or ever had any knowledge of.

-    > Q.—Did he not have other wives than yourself?

-    > A.—He had no other wife but me; nor did he to my knowledge ever have.

-    > Q—Did he not hold marital relation with women other than yourself?

-    > A.—He did not have improper relations with any woman that ever came to my knowledge.

-    > Q.—Was there nothing about spiritual wives that you recollect?

-    > A.—At one time my husband came to me and asked me if I had heard certain rumors about spiritual marriages, or anything of the kind; and assured me that if I had, that they were without foundation; that there was no such doctrine, and never should be with his knowledge, or consent.
-I know that he had no other wife or wives than myself, in any sense, either spiritual or otherwise.

 [^signatories]: The arguments in chapter 3 of Letter for my Wife seem generally sound, but do note that the argument about Cowdery potentially forging the signatures of the witnesses since the signatures are all in his handwriting is unsound (see point #3 [here](https://lecturesondoubt.com/2019/03/27/top-6-exmormon-myths/)).